-Photography by Kendra Wilson.
+Photography by Kendra Wilson, except where noted.

 Above: A trio of Mahonia, Cornus, and Acer palmatum glow against a dark backdrop of yew.

 Above: Cornus sanguinea ‘Winter Orange’ against the “ghost bramble” Rubus cockburnianus.

 Above: Choose a rose with excellent spikes and pretty yellowing leaves which do the whole genus credit, like this ‘Mount Emei’ rose.